kevinmkchin/Obsidian-GitHub-Sync/README.md

 ### Optional

 If your git binary is not accessible from your system PATH (i.e. if you open up Command Prompt or Terminal and can't use git), you need to provide its location.
-I initialize git only when launching Cmder, so I need to input a custom path like so: `C:/Users/Kevin/scoop/apps/cmder-full/current/vendor/git-for-windows/cmd/git`.
+I initialize git only when launching Cmder, so I need to input a custom path like so: `C:/Users/Kevin/scoop/apps/cmder-full/current/vendor/git-for-windows/cmd/`.
+Note that I excluded `git.exe` from the end of the path.

 You can also include your GitHub username and personal access token in the remote url.
 Like so: `https://{username}:{personal access token}@github.com/{username}/{repository name}`.
 This is not recommended anymore, but it was how the plugin worked prior to 1.0.4.
 If you're doing this, you'll have to add `.obsidian/plugins/github-sync/data.json` to your `.gitignore`.
 See: https://github.com/kevinmkchin/Obsidian-GitHub-Sync/issues/2#issuecomment-2168384792.